Sacane/CloneWar-UGE/doc/technical_report.md

 For example the main entity in this project is the **Artifact** entity.
 So we will create multiple class around this entity to manipulate it through the several layers of the application.
-Here is an example of the Artifact entity that will be persist in our db :
+Here is an example of the Artifact entity that will be persisted in our db :

 ```java
 @Entity